valentingol/cliconfig/README.md

 string.
 If you wish to set a None object, you can use "null" or "Null" instead.

 "@" is a special character used by the package to identify tags.
 You can't use it in your parameters names (but you can use it in your values).
+It will raise an error if you try to do so.

+"dict" and "process_list" are reserved names of attributes and should not be used as sub-config or parameter names.
+It can raise an error if you try to access them as config attributes.

 In the context of this package, dictionaries are treated as sub-configurations, which means that modifying or adding keys directly in the additional configs may